-I was inspired to write this quote after several encounters with clients who thought that, as my prices were above their budget, I was supposed to lower them, just like that! 😂
+I was inspired to write this quote after several encounters with clients who thought that, as my prices were above their budget or too expensive, I was supposed to lower them, just like that! 😂

 People really need to understand that we (designers, entrepreneurs, …) *are only responsible for our price, not their budget.
 I couldn’t understand why someone would even think it possible.

 When I’m shopping and I see something I like but the price is too high for me, I LET IT GO.
-I don’t ask the shop manager to “give me a discount so I can afford their product(s)!”
+I don’t ask the shop manager to “give me a discount so their product(s) becomes more affordable!”

 The more I thought of it and the more I was puzzled.
 Especially with the speed at which some people would say: “It’s too expensive”.
 Too expensive compared to what my dear?

 Did you take the time to collect quotes from several designers and noticed that I was the most expensive (or less affordable) of the lot?

 Do you usually request these type of services and it’s the first time you were given a price this high?

 Of course, the answer is no to all of the above.

 After a few months of analysis, I finally managed to understand.